Y

-Y, or y, is the twenty-fifth and penultimate letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+Y (minuscule: y) is the twenty-fifth and penultimate letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages, and others worldwide.
 According to some authorities, it is the sixth (or seventh if including W) vowel letter of the English alphabet.
 Its name in English is wye (pronounced /'waɪ/), plural wyes.

 In the English writing system, it mostly represents a vowel and seldom a consonant, and in other orthographies it may represent a vowel or a consonant.

 Name

 In Latin, Y was named I graeca ("Greek I"), since the classical Greek sound //y//, similar to modern German ü or French u, was not a native sound for Latin speakers, and the letter was initially only used to spell foreign words.
 This history has led to the standard modern names of the letter in Romance languages – i grego in Galician, i grega in Catalan, i grec in French and Romanian, and i greca in Italian – all meaning "Greek I".
 The names igrek in Polish and i gờ-rét in Vietnamese are both phonetic borrowings of the French name.
 In Dutch, the letter is either only found in loanwords, or is practically equivalent to the digraph IJ.
 Hence, both Griekse ij and i-grec are used, as well as ypsilon.
 In Spanish, Y is also called i griega; however, in the twentieth century, the shorter name ye was proposed and was officially recognized as its name in 2010 by the Real Academia Española, although its original name is still accepted.

 The original Greek name, υ ψιλόν (upsilon), has also been adapted into several modern languages.
 For example, it is called Ypsilon in German, ypsilon in Dutch, and ufsilon i in Icelandic.
 Both names are used in Italian, ipsilon or i greca; likewise in Portuguese, ípsilon or i grego.
 In Czech, it is called both ypsilon, as well as tvrdé Y ("hard Y") to distinguish it from měkké I ("soft I"), even though modern Czech makes no phonetic difference between the two vowels by themselves.
 In Faroese, the letter is simply called seinna i ("later i") because of its later place in the alphabet.
 France has a commune called Y, pronounced //i//, whose inhabitants go by the demonym upsilonienne/upsilonien in feminine and masculine form respectively.